TritonDataCenter/rfd/rfd/0055/README.md

 #### Removing zone.zone_vfslist

-Given the new process-oriented namespace, the existing zone-oriented mount list in `zone_vfslist` could be removed.
+Given the new process-oriented namespace, the existing zone-oriented mount list in `zone_vfslist` should be removed.
 When `zoneadmd` readies a zone, the zone's namespace can be maintained on the `zsched` process.
 That namespace would be inherited by all child processes within the zone.

-As a performance optimization, when this namespace is created, there is no need to duplicate any of the global zone mounts since the zone mounts, as expressed in the `zsched` namespace, are completely built up for the new zone.
-In terms of namespaces, the zone ready process creates an entirely new mount tree that behaves approximately like `MS_SHARED`, but because the zone is in a chroot-ed environment, all in-zone mount operations are always relative to the zone's root.
-The global zone can see any mounts the non-global zone has made.
-Any mounts made by the global zone under the zone's hierarchy would take effect for the zone, although they are not in the zone's mount list.
-Note that this type of mount action would not be considered normal for zone operations.

-XXX Add details for when we lofs mount something in the GZ that is visible under a mount in the NGZ, e.g. mount foo on /usr/bin/xxx, in zone have /native/usr/bin/xxx
+See *Using a Mount Namespace Per Zone* for a detailed breakdown of how the mount namespace design willl interact with zones.

 #### The Controlling Mount

 A key idea within the Linux mount namespace design is that a mount operation's visibility across namespaces is controlled by the `mnse_flags` flags on the mountpoint under which the new mount is occurring.
-This is discussed in more detail under section
+This is discussed in more detail under
-*Tracking MS\_SHARE, MS\_SLAVE and MS\_PRIVATE per namespace and mount*.
+*Tracking MS\_SHARE, MS\_SLAVE and MS\_PRIVATE Per Namespace and Mount*.
 To keep things simple for now, we simply call this the "controlling mount" and assume that a new mount should be visible in all of the same namespaces that the controlling mount is visible in.
 We'll relax that assumption later in this design.

 Determining the controlling mount is simple.
-Once we do the lookup on the mountpoint, we have a `vnode_t`, so we know the `vfs_t` from the `v_vfsp`.
+Once we do the lookup for a new mountpoint, we have a `vnode_t`, so we know its `vfs_t` from the `v_vfsp`.
+That `vfs_t` is the controlling mount and we can determine our namespace-specific mount flags from a match in the `mntns_mounts` AVL tree.

 #### Mounting